stephenplusplus/gcloud-common/contributing/readme.md

 ## Verifying your contribution

 Be sure to check your pull request for a `cla:yes` label.
 If you see a `cla:no` label, verify that you have [signed the CLA](#signing-the-contributor-license-agreement-cla) using a Google Account that matches your Git email.
-Once your pull request has the `cla:yes` label, look out for email notification that either your pull request has been merged, or someone has requested a little more work on it.
-If more work is needed, repeat **steps 5**, **7-11**, and **14**, above.
-Unfortunately, there is also the possibility that due to a failure at **step 1**, or simply as a result of changing circumstances, your pull request will be closed.
-In this case, we sincerely hope you'll dust yourself off and jump back in the saddle to try again on a new issue.
+Once your pull request has the `cla:yes` label, look out for an email notification that either your pull request has been merged, or someone has requested a little more work on it.
+If more work is needed, repeat **steps 5**, **7-11**, and **14**.
+Then, let us know when you're done and we'll take another look.

 Happy contributing!
 And, once again, thank you.